Future Of Edtech India: Factors Driving The Growth Of Edtech Industry In India

 Omidyar Network India

-Part of the Omidyar Group, Omidyar Network India makes equity investments in early-stage enterprises and provide grants to non-profits in the areas of Digital Identity, Emerging Tech, Education, Financial Inclusion, Governance & Citizen Engagement, and Property Rights.
+Part of the Omidyar Group, Omidyar Network India makes equity investments in early-stage enterprises and provides grants to non-profits in the areas of Digital Identity, Emerging Tech, Education, Financial Inclusion, Governance & Citizen Engagement, and Property Rights.

 The edtech portfolio of Omidyar Network India includes Vedantu, WhiteHat Jr, Aspiring Minds, Centre for Teacher Accreditation (CENTA®), Doubtnut, Varthana, UOLO, Kutuki and Masai School.